marrese/GetDataProject/CodeBook.md

 1.1  UC....

-1.1.1  General files applicable to all dataset
+1.1.1  General files applicable to all dataset Avtivity_label
+Features

 1.1.2 TRAIN folder containing subset of measurements related to TRAIN